scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch and dinner today.
 Tasty.
 Though I did eat some pizza flavored goldfish snacks and some chocolate after dinner.

+### Day 317

+No soylent for lunch today because it was a coworkers birthday so we had pizza.
+For dinner I had soylent, and then because I was a bit hungry still I had some dumplings.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/